enriquemorenotent/codex-discord-bot/README.md

 # Question Answering Discord Bot

 This bot answers questions using a Hugging Face language model.
 Mention the bot with a question and it will reply with an answer.
+All source code lives in the `src` directory.

 ## Setup